Belal0-0Rezk/JavaScript-CRUD-Product-Management-System/README.md

 - Managing UI state between Add / Update modes
 - Using LocalStorage to persist data
 - Building a simple Admin Panel layout
+- Using Git & GitHub for version control
+- Pushing projects to GitHub using Git CLI

 ---